Have you heard of the Greenlight debit card? The goal of this debit card is to help you as you help your children learn about money.

 Greenlight’s bank partner, Community Federal Savings Bank, manages Greenlight debit cards.
 Community Federal Savings Bank is an FDIC-insured bank that adheres to the Payment Card Industry Data Security Standard.

 Also, the Greenlight website says that all app communications use state-of-the-art encryption.

-The Greenlight debit card app system costs $4.99 per month for up to five separate cards for kids.
-You can try Greenlight for free for 30 days, and you can cancel anytime if you’re not happy with how Greenlight works.
+Greenlight costs $4.99 per month for up to five separate cards for kids.
+You can try Greenlight for free for 30 days, and you can cancel anytime if you’re not happy with how it works.